 SOURCE: NDSU President

 POLICY STATEMENT- North Dakota State University (NDSU) promotes the health, safety, and security of all students while traveling outside the United States for University-related purposes.
-The University, , reserves the right to cancel any international activity at any time due to health, safety, or other concerns.
+The University, in consultation with the program leader or appropriate administrator, reserves the right to cancel any international activity at any time due to health, safety, or other concerns.
 Any planned or anticipated travel to a country or region under a travel warning or travel alert as designated by the U.S. Department of State is subject to review and approval and modifications or cancellations by appropriate administrators and the Office of International Student and Study Abroad Services.
 Current travel conditions can be reviewed on the U.S. Department of State website at: http://travel.state.gov.

 SCOPE - This policy applies to student travel outside of the United States for University-related purposes.
 Examples of such travel, which may include, but is not limited to, are to study; to perform research; to participate in internships; to perform service; to present work at conferences; to teach; to perform or participate in athletic competitions.
 For purposes of this policy, outside of the United States refers to locations not included in the fifty states and District of Columbia (Washington, D.C.).